KCErb/KCErb.github.io/physics.md

 <p class="lead">
-  I'm a graduate student at the University of Utah studying physics and generally having a pretty good time.
+  I'm a graduate student at Charles University studying physics and generally having a pretty good time.
 </p>

 Right now I'm transitioning from my Master's degree focus (MRI research) to more theoretical endeavors.
-During this period, I'm doing research on my own time, paying the bills with programming, and actively seeking to form a new Ph.D. committee centered on developing a framework that I call physical algebra.
-It's still a work in progress and I've got a long way to go but I'll be presenting what I've got so far at the [2017 APS March Meeting](http://meetings.aps.org/Meeting/MAR17/Session/T1.266).
-Though my current committee chair, Brian Saam, is supportive of the work, he has recommended that I form a new committee and that I not limit my search to the University of Utah.
-My hope is that at this conference I can get a professor somewhere as excited as I am about the prospects of Physical Algebra and turn this project into Ph.D. thesis.
+I'm splitting my time about 50/50 between my advisor's work in group-theoretical approaches to understanding ferroic phase transitions ([Phys.
+Rev. Let.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.177602)), and my own ideas in something that I call physical algebra ([2017 March Meeting](http://meetings.aps.org/Meeting/MAR17/Session/T1.266)).

 <hr class='blue'>

 <p class="vertical-space">
 Before switching to theoretical physics, I was doing research in the field of magnetic resonance imaging and before that I was an undergraduate at BYU and worked with two research groups.
 I've always held a dual interest in medicine and physics so with the one group I learned X-ray crystallography and with the other I learned about Proteomics.
+Below you'll see a short summary of the three papers I've helped author.
 </p>

 <div class="row">
   <div class="col-md-8 col-md-offset-2">
-    {% include citation.html title="Comparison of Pre-Reconstruction Interpolation Methods for Rapid Compressed Sensing Reconstruction of Non-Cartesian k-Space" image="ismrm15.png" authors="KC Erb, Ganesh Adluru, Srikant Kamesh Iyer, Devavrat Likhite, John A. Roberts, Edward DiBella" source="Proceedings of the 23rd Annual Meeting of ISMRM, Toronto, Canada.
-2015." link="http://www.ismrm.org/15/" %}
+    {% include citation.html title="Evaluation of pre-reconstruction interpolation methods for iterative reconstruction of radial k-space data" image="ismrm15.png" authors="Tian Y, Erb KC, Adluru G, Likhite D, Pedgaonkar A, Blatt M, Kamesh Iyer S, Roberts J, DiBella E" source="Med.
+Phys., 44: 4025-4034. doi:10.1002/mp.12357" link="https://www.ncbi.nlm.nih.gov/pubmed/28543266" %}
   </div>
 </div>
 <div class="row">